Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

 ## Data Graph

-To simplify the task of understanding the role of each asset in the graph and relationships, you will use an exchange created based on the Revit view.
-For illustration, let's rely on Forge Viewer, and show at least the match between data available through Model Derivative and - through Data Exchange:
+To better understand the role of each asset in the graph and relationships, you can use an exchange which was created based on the Revit view.
+For illustration, let's rely on Forge Viewer, and show at least the match between data available through Model Derivative and - Data Exchange:

 ![](./img/revit_to_fdx.png)